clhedrick/kerberos/README.md

 user should only be exposed on a system where they are actually logged in, or on which they run cron jobs.
 There's not much better I can do.

-This should make it safe to allow faculty to mount our file systems on machines they run.
+This should make it safe to allow faculty or students to mount our file systems on machines they run.

 2. Secure ssh.
 We allow ssh without passwords based on IP address.
 This has obvious problems if users fake an IP address or become root.
 A user must now have an actual ticket.
-We can still restrict which groups of systems can access others, probably used netgroup-based configuration in sshd_config.
+We can still restrict which groups of systems can access others, probably using netgroup-based configuration in sshd_config.

 # Challenges